 Food and snack bars around Karlshochschule

 Moreover, the city offers a variety of supermarkets and grocery stores.
 Asian, Indian or Arabic food, which is not offered in all supermarkets, can be found in smaller stores or "Asia Shops".
-Halal food can be found in special markets, like Sindbad (Adlerstraße 36), Döner ET Produktion (Jollystraße 11), Helal ET (Durlacherallee 62) and Anadolu Gida Pazari (Schützenstraße 65).
 Organic food is sold in supermarkets and health food stores (Reformhaus).
 If I want to buy fresh fruit, vegetables or cheese, I can visit one of the many farmer's markets where local producers offer fresh products.
 At Europaplatz the farmer's market takes place on Mondays, Wednesdays and Fridays morning.
 Worth a visit is the farmer's market at Gutenbergplatz that takes place on Tuesdays, Thursdays and Saturdays (tram exit Yorckstraße).

 Karlsruhe offers a well developed system of public transportation (bus, tram, city and regional railway).
 You can reach all districts in the city easily and quickly by public transport.
 Karlshochschule is situated in the city center and has good access to public transport facilities.

 The closest tram station (Karlstor) is situated in front of the university.
 International students can use local and regional public transport within the Karlsruhe region by using their student ticket.
 If you register with the Registration Office (Einwohnermeldeamt), you will get one student semester ticket for free.
-If you stay two semesters, you have to purchase one for the spring semester.
 At www.kvv.de and www.efa-bw.de you will find information about timetables for public transportation.
-Furthermore, you will find a map with the public transportation route network of Karlsruhe included in your welcome bag.

 The German railway company Deutsche Bahn offers a good train network system for national and international destinations.
 If you want to visit our region for a small amount of money, you can purchase the Baden-Württemberg-Ticket, which allows up to five people to travel in regional trains through the whole federal state of Baden-Württemberg for one day.

-A lot of young people in Germany use the Internet platforms mitfahrgelegenheit.de, bessermitfahren.de, drive2day.com or mfg-buddy.de in order to look for a cheap possibility to travel within Germany and Europe.
+Additionally, a lot of young people in Germany use the Internet platforms blablacar.de, bessermitfahren.de or drive2day.com in order to look for a cheap possibility to travel within Germany and Europe.
 Mitfahrgelegenheit means "carpooling", i. e. an arranged shared use of a car by the driver and one or more passengers.
 Via the platform you can look for travel opportunities from one place to another on your requested day.
 A little announcement shows you the contact details of the driver in order to discuss the meeting point, the time and the price.
 If you are travelling by car yourself, you can also offer to give other people a ride.

 There are three international airports close to Karlsruhe: Baden Airport, Stuttgart Airport and Frankfurt Airport.
 The closest one is Baden Airport in Baden-Baden, which is about 40 km away from Karlsruhe.
 Stuttgart Airport is about 80 km away from Karlsruhe and takes about 90 minutes to reach by train.
 And the largest one, Frankfurt Airport, at 144 km's distance from Karlsruhe, can be reached in just one hour by fast train (ICE), with hourly connections to Karlsruhe during day time.
 Frankfurt International Airport is the biggest one in Germany and serves most international destinations.